-TUN sits down with Dr. Martha Parham, Sr. Vice President of Public Relations at the American Association of Community Colleges (AACC), to discuss the many benefits of attending a community college.
+TUN sits down with Dr. Martha Parham, senior vice president of public relations at the American Association of Community Colleges (AACC), to discuss the benefits of attending a community college.

 TUN: Dr. Parham, thanks so much for joining us.